JonghyeokPark/mysql-57-nvdimm-ppl/tpcc-benchmark/how_to_install_mysql.md

 # How to install MySQL 5.7

-Building MySQL 5.7 from the source code enables you to customize build parameters, compiler optimizations, and installation location.
+Building MySQL 5.7 from the source code enables you to load the TPC-C data

 ## Prerequisites